 - Fluoroscopy (special x-ray) may be used to find the correct area on your neck.
 An incision will then be made from the front of your neck to one side.
 Muscle and other tissues will be cut and secured out of the way to uncover your problem disc.
 A needle may then be inserted into your disc and an x-ray will be taken.
 The x-ray will show your healthcare provider if the needle is at the right disc level.
 Pins are put into the discs above and below the one to be removed to open the disc space.

 - Your disc will be removed along with any small bone pieces pushing on your nerves.
 Your graft will be put into the empty disc space, and the area may be filled in with bone chips.
 Screws and plates may be used to hold the disc securely in place and join your vertebrae together.
 Another x-ray may be done to show proper graft placement.
 The special pins will be removed, and your cuts will be closed with stitches.
 A bandage will be used to cover your surgical site.
 The bandage will keep the area clean and dry and to help prevent infection.

 After your surgery:

 You will be taken to a room where you can rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-A caregiver may remove your bandage soon after surgery to check your wound.
-When caregivers see that you are not having any problems, you may be taken back to your room.
+Do not get out of bed until your healthcare provider says it is okay.
+A healthcare provider may remove your bandage soon after surgery to check your wound.
+When healthcare providers see that you are not having any problems, you may be taken back to your room.